 AI, progress & app workflow

-A practical note on How to use AI-supported focus cues without turning progress into pressure for a missed-session streak where the next action should be easier, not harsher, written with realistic expectations and a specific next step.
+A practical note on Progress use: AI supported focus cues for a missed-session streak where the next action should be easier, not harsher, written with realistic expectations and a specific next step.

 Direct answer